drvinceknight/tex/assets/tex/05-lists/main.md

 \end{enumerate}
 ```

-Your full document will now look like:
+A full document with both these lists is:

 ```language-latex
 {% include main.tex %}